Should I publish negative results, or does this ruin my career?

 The scientific community, led by international organizations like the World Health Organization and the International Committee of Medical Journal Editors, scientific societies, and national institutes of health, should emphasize the importance of negative results in fostering actual scientific progress.

-There should be international guidelines for the publication of negative results, emphasizing their value and importance in scientific research.
-Here are three strategies to improve the current practice in the near future:
+There should be international guidelines for publishing negative results, emphasizing their value and importance in scientific research.

 1. Registration of all studies *before* they start